 Opponents of gay marriage, however, did not sit on their haunches.
-In response to Hawaii’s 1993 court decision, the U.S. Congress in 1996 passed the Defense of Marriage Act (DOMA), which President Bill Clinton signed into law.
+In response to Hawaii’s 1993 court decision in Baehr v.
+Lewin, the U.S. Congress in 1996 passed the Defense of Marriage Act (DOMA), which President Bill Clinton signed into law.

 The act was a huge setback for the marriage equality movement, but transient good news arose three months later: Hawaii Judge Kevin S. C. Chang ordered the state to stop denying licenses to same-sex couples.

 Unfortunately for these couples looking to get married, the celebration was short-lived.
 In 1998, voters approved a constitutional amendment banning same-sex marriage in the state.

 The next decade saw a whirlwind of activity on the gay marriage front, beginning with the year 2000, when Vermont became the first state to legalize civil unions, a legal status that provides most of the state-level benefits of marriage.